sween/tetragon-crwd-logscale/README.md

 ![alt text](assets/image-1.png)

 ### Ensure Tracing Policies
-Of course, make sure Tetragon is loaded up with some Tracing Policies, there are four or so in the repo that get the point across.
+Of course, make sure Tetragon is loaded up with some Tracing Policies, there are four or so in the repo that get the point across if you want to use those.

 ![alt text](assets/image-0.png)